 Lately Andy and I have been hinting around about upcoming travel plans, and I’m finally ready to share some of the details.
 But it’s more than just our next fun trip.
-For months we have been working towards a new lifestyle.
+For months we have been working towards a new non-traditional lifestyle.
 It wasn’t an easy process, and there were times we thought it might fall apart, but now we’re almost there.

 It started last summer.
 We spent four days in Barcelona experiencing a little taste of the local instead of the touristy side of the city.
 Sure, we checked out la Sagrada Familia cathedral and Guell Park.
 But most of our time was spent eating lunch from a local market, having a few drinks after dinner at a local cafe, and escaping the high heat of the day by writing and talking to each other in our apartment.
 Then a month later we had one amazing night in Lisbon where we talked about our future and really made a decision to change things up.

 Andy found this great post from Married With Luggage about naming your dream and making a dream board.
 We’ve also been following No Vacation Required for quite some time now, and between the inspiration we got from two sites, we eventually decided on the name Beyond Vacation.
 Naming the dream and having something physical like the dream board really helped us focus on our goals and made it feel more realistic.

 Beyond Vacation comes from the idea that we want more travel in our lives.
 We don’t want to just escape on a vacation a couple times a year with barely any time to explore the cultures we’re visiting.
 We want our lives to include work we enjoy along with the flexibility to travel and be in another place for longer periods of time.

 What does this mean?